 .
 If you're lucky enough to have a heroic Choker of the Vanquished Lord

 , you'll probably be using that until 5.0, since there's no sign that valor point rewards will be upgradeable in 4.3.
 Our relic choice is also really bad, despite the expertise on it.

 By this point, you might be a little disheartened, since our shoulders, legs, relic, necklace, and cloak slots all offer absolutely zero mastery.
 That's five of our 16 slots without any base mastery, which is actually really sad.
 However, this downer is why I saved the best part of 4.3 loot for last.

 And then there are the weapons.
 Following the awesome Dragon Soul trend of forgetting mastery exists, neither weapon has mastery on it.
 (That's right, nine of 16 without mastery.
 We have more pieces without our best secondary stat than with it.)
-This is really unfortunate for the Morningstar of Heroic Will, which is awesome-looking but as poorly itemized as the Gatecrasher.
+This is really unfortunate for the Morningstar of Heroic Will

 Show your totemic mastery by reading Totem Talk: Enhancement every week.
 We've got enhancement-specific advice on the latest gear and tier gear set bonuses, and we'll help you dig in and learn to level the enhancement way.